+ 15% Revenue from Supplement Content Redesign (2017)

 I was hired to improve the sales of client’s eBooks/Guides about health supplements.
-The challenge was showing what’s inside (improve usability) without giving away too much for free.
-I hand-sketched new page design, built it, and ran A/B test.
+The challenge was showing what’s inside (improve usability).
+I hand-sketched new page design, coded it, ran A/B test, and boosted revenue ~15%.

 After several iterations and collaboration with another designer, we decided on a different approach.
 When the visitor clicked a topic, they would see all the supplements covered.
 The supplements were categorized into 3 categories: work, unproven, and avoid.
 I also included scenarios for combining supplements, so users could better gauge if those supplements are applicable to them:

-We A/B tested the old and new versions with ~40,000 users.
-The new version increased completion rate by ~6% and revenue by ~15%.
 This was done through a genuine improvement in content usability as well as persuasion techniques like curiosity.

 Wireframes & Responsive Design For Fashion / E-Commerce Client (2015)